nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

    follow a structure instead of entering such details without a fixed order, which can easily lead to confusion. <br><br>
-2. The use of the delimiter `/` also better helps to introduce the concept of hierarchy than the delimiter `--` used in `Unix` commands as `/` can be more easily associated with layering and stacking, which create structures possessing hierarchy.
+2. The use of the delimiter `/` also better helps to introduce the concept of hierarchy than the delimiter `-` used in `Unix` commands as `/` can be more easily associated with layering and stacking, processes which create structures possessing hierarchy.

 ### Parser Command Syntax

 Our final design  seeks to optimise both user experience and program effectiveness.
 We have hence chosen the following general syntax for commands to be input into the `Parser`.
-All commands require a starting payload, but some commands do not require the subsequent arguments.
+All commands require a starting commandType, but some commands do not require the subsequent arguments and payloads.
+One example is the `list` command.

 ```
 commandType [payload] [/argument1 [payload1] /argument2 [payload2] ... ]